KirstieJane/OpenAdvice/README.md

 4. Gather links to resources and blogs.

 5. Get a conversation going between people with expertise in data sharing / working openly and researchers in the field who face barriers to openness (for example, people who do not have ownership of their data).

+6. If you've never made a GitHub website, join us to collaborate and we will show you!

 ###Discussion